Center for Academic Advising

 Youth Options Student Academic Responsibilities

 Although Youth Option students still attend high school, as an enrolled student at UW-Superior you will be subject to university codes of conduct and academic policies.
-This means you will be responsible for making appropriate arrangements for paying tuition, fees, and course materials and it is your responsibility to be knowledgeable regarding policies relating to proceedures and fees assessed for withdrawing from classes, dropping a course, late fees and refunds.
+This means you will be responsible for making appropriate arrangements for paying tuition, fees, and course materials and it is your responsibility to be knowledgeable regarding policies relating to procedures and fees assessed for withdrawing from classes, dropping a course, late fees and refunds.

 Academic Good Standing

 As a Youth Options student, it is imperative that you maintain a 2.0 GPA to remain in academic good standing.
 Poor or failing grades received as a Youth Options student can impact your progress toward high school graduation and could impact your ability to be accepted as a degree seeking student at the university level.
-If you are having difficulty in a class at UWS, discuss your situation with your UWS instructor and your high school counselor as soon as possible to identify your options for improving your class performance and/or the possiblity of dropping the course if necessary.
+If you are having difficulty in a class at UWS, discuss your situation with your UWS instructor and your high school counselor as soon as possible to identify your options for improving your class performance and/or the possibility of dropping the course if necessary.
 It is the student's responsibility to monitor their academic progress and to make timely decisions regarding their UWS coursework with their high school counselor.

 In compliance with the Youth Options program, students are required to provide their high school and/or school board with an official transcript indicating completed course work with grade(s) earned at the end of each term of enrollment.